mybonk/mybonk-wiki/workshop-1/README.md

 nav_order: 2
 ---

-# Run NixOS in a VM or a container in 5 Minutes
+# Workshop 1: Own your first machine-in-a-machine: NixOS in a VM or container in 5 minutes

 ## Introduction